NYC will require vaccination proof for indoor dining, gyms

-New York City will soon require proof of COVID-19 vaccinations for indoor activities, Mayor Bill de Blasio announced Tuesday, making it the first big city in the U.S. to impose such restrictions.
+NEW YORK (AP) — New York City will soon require proof of COVID-19 vaccinations for anyone who wants to dine indoors at a restaurant, see a performance or go to the gym, Mayor Bill de Blasio announced Tuesday, making it the first big city in the U.S. to impose such restrictions.

-The new requirement, which will go into effect Aug.
-16, applies to indoor dining, gyms and indoor entertainment venues.
+The new requirement, which will be phased in over several weeks in August and September, is the most aggressive step the city has taken yet to curb a surge in cases caused by the Delta variant.
+People will have to show proof that they have had at least one dose of a vaccine.

+“The only way to patronize these establishments indoors will be if you’re vaccinated,” de Blasio said.
+“The goal here is to convince everyone that this is the time.
+If we’re going to stop the Delta variant, the time is now.
+And that means getting vaccinated right now.”

 De Blasio has focused on getting as many New Yorkers vaccinated as possible while resisting calls to mandate masks indoors, as several cities and counties in California have done.